 An ECFVG certificate may be accepted by state veterinary medical licensing agencies as fulfilling the educational prerequisite, either in full or in part, for state licensure eligibility.
-The majority of states require graduates of non-AVMA accredited veterinary schools to hold an ECFVG certificate.
+The majority of states require graduates of veterinary schools not accredited by the AVMA COE® to hold an ECFVG certificate.
 However, because licensing requirements can change, the ECFVG and AVMA urge all veterinarians to contact the licensing agency in the state in which they wish to become licensed to determine current requirements, including educational prerequisites.

 The ECFVG certification program comprises 4 steps, each one designed to build from the previous.
 The purpose of the first step is to confirm an applicant's veterinary college credentials.
 The second step is designed to assess a candidate's English language ability.
 The purpose of the third step is to assess a candidate's basic and clinical veterinary science knowledge, whereas the purpose of the fourth and final step is to assess a candidate's hands-on clinical veterinary medical skills.